Key Takeaways

 - Screening tests are used to find cancer or cell abnormalities that might develop into cancer, in people who have no symptoms

-- It’s important to attend screening tests so cancer can be caught early, and before it has spread
+- It’s important to attend screening tests so cancer may be caught early, and before it has spread

-- The NHS offers three types of screening tests – cervical, breast and bowel
+- The NHS offers four types of screening tests – cervical, breast bowel and lung

 Your risk of developing cancer can be affected by many things, including your diet, lifestyle, and genetic factors.
 Your risk for certain cancers can also vary simply with age.
 This is where screening comes in.
 Screening tests are used to find cancer or cell abnormalities that might develop into cancer, in people who have no symptoms.
 Regular screening gives you the best chance of finding cell abnormalities and cancer early.
-In the UK, the NHS offers three screening tests – cervical, breast and bowel.
+In the UK, the NHS offers four screening tests – cervical, breast, bowel and lung.
 This article examines each of these in detail, including the age at which you’ll be invited for screening.

 Cervical screening